antonbezr/Min-Sudoku/README.md

 # Min-Sudoku

+## Demo
-https://min-sudoku.netlify.app/ (Server may take a few seconds to start up).
+The game can be found here: https://min-sudoku.netlify.app/ (Server may take a few seconds to start up).

 ## Backend